 I still have the 359 onion-skin pages of the first one, immaculately typed by himself on a Smith-Corona portable nearly 60 years ago.
 I can still remember the sound of his thick fingers pounding the keys in the basement, before and after work.

-His brilliance with language extended from fiction and poetry and newspaper writing to fluency in Spanish and Turkish and letters that melted your heart and put iron back in your spine.
+His brilliance with language extended from fiction and poetry and newspaper writing to fluency in Spanish and Turkish and letters that melted your heart and put iron in your spine.
 From him — the sound of childhood Theodore Roethke readings still rolling through my mind — I got my own love of words.

 He finished his first novel or started a second in Mexico, after leaving home.
 He came back, but maybe after relinquishing some of his writer’s fire.
 He gave his time to his sons and understanding new wife, aging parents and ailing sisters.
 Sometimes he couldn’t take the mainstream and would break away, once in the middle of the night to follow King on the march from Selma to Montgomery.
 But somehow, with all his strength and grace, he could not make headway in the publishing world.

-I look at this picture of him looking tan and tough and sly in the mountains of Mexico after he had retired from the Peace Corps to try to write again full time, but was not yet free of family responsibilities.
+I look at this picture of him looking tan and tough in the mountains of Mexico after he had retired from the Peace Corps to try to write again full time, but was not yet free of family responsibilities.
 The note on the back of the photo says, “Enroute to the village of Cuale, Mexico, 1975.”

 I think he got trapped by the post-war, suburban stability version of things before he could really let loose with the Great American Novel.
 And he probably was too kind anyway to write the truth.
 He was never free of the family he grew up in, let alone the one he produced.